Affiliate links on Android Authority may earn us a commission. Learn more.

 Sudoku is one of the older puzzles at over 100 years old.
 However, it’s still quite popular today as both a brain teaser and a relaxing activity.
-Older folks may recognize the puzzle game from newspapers, but you can buy full books of the puzzles on Amazon.
+Newer folks may recognize the puzzle game from newspapers, but you can buy full books of the puzzles on Amazon.
 Of course, you can also get them in app format on Android.
 Sudoku is a difficult game to screw up so most of the Sudoku games on Android are actually pretty good.
 Most poorly made Sudoku apps are due to UI or input issues rather than actual game mechanics.
 In any case, there are some that stand above the rest.
 Here are the best Sudoku apps for Android!

 AI Factory Sudoku